Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Telegram

-If you buy 75/25 argon/CO2 from Linde, you’ll want to know actual costs by cylinder size, refill option, and local market — prices can vary more than you expect.
-I’ll walk you through typical 125–300 cu ft pricing, exchange versus refill economics, and how to calculate your annual gas spend so you can compare suppliers and avoid surprises.
+If you buy 75/25 argon/CO2 from Linde, you’ll want to know actual costs by cylinder size, refill option, and local market.
+Prices can vary more than you expect.
+I’ll walk you through typical 125–300 cu ft pricing, exchange versus refill economics, and how to calculate your annual gas spend.
+This helps you compare suppliers and avoid surprises.
 Ready to see which option saves you the most?

 Quick Answer: In 2025, a typical Linde 75/25 Argon/CO2 refill costs between $115 and $130 for a standard 125 cu ft cylinder.
 Smaller 40 cu ft tanks refill for roughly $60–$70, while large 300 cu ft exchange cylinders (often leased) range from $90 to $120 per swap depending on regional supply.